A Calibration Framework for Inference with Partially Observed Data: Real-Data Applications

-Figure~\ref{fig:balance} compares weighted covariate distributions (age, education, re74, and re75) for PSID and CPS controls against the empirical distribution of the combined NSW sample.
-ET achieves the closest overall covariate balance across all four variables in both panels.
-For the PSID controls, IPW shows noticeable residual imbalance in age and re74, with the weighted CDF deviating visibly from the NSW target, while CBPS and EBCW improve upon IPW but still exhibit some discrepancy in the tails of the earnings distributions.
-For the CPS controls, the covariate distributions are initially closer to the NSW sample, so all weighting methods perform reasonably well, though ET and EBCW achieve the tightest alignment.
-These patterns are consistent with the numerical results in Table~\ref{tab:nsw}: methods that achieve better covariate balance tend to produce smaller evaluation bias.
+Figure~\ref{fig:balance} compares weighted covariate distributions for age, education, re74, and re75 in the PSID and CPS control samples against the empirical distribution of the combined NSW sample.
+The figure shows that generalized entropy calibration achieves close alignment across these key variables in both panels.
+For the PSID controls, the contrast is especially visible: IPW retains noticeable residual imbalance in age and re74, while CBPS and EBCW improve the fit but still leave discrepancies in parts of the earnings distributions.
+For the CPS controls, all methods perform more similarly because the untreated sample is already closer to the NSW sample, though ET and EBCW continue to show the closest overall agreement.
+These balance patterns are consistent with the evaluation-bias comparisons in Table~\ref{tab:nsw}: methods that achieve better covariate balance tend to exhibit smaller evaluation bias.
+This application therefore illustrates the causal-inference face of the proposed framework: calibration improves agreement with the experimental benchmark not simply by reweighting, but by enforcing a balance structure that better aligns the observational controls with the treated sample.